redbear/Duo/docs/programming_reference.md

 ##### <span id="gettimerms">`getTimeMs()`</span>

-Check how long a BTStack timer has been worked since it is started.
-It returns a `uint32_t` value as the time in millisecond.
+Check how long the device has been running after power on.
+It returns a `uint32_t` value in millisecond.

 ```
-uint32_t ms = ble.getTimerMs(&bt_timer);
+uint32_t ms = ble.getTimerMs();
 ```

 ##### <span id="debuglogger">`debugLogger()`</span>

 ##### <span id="debugerror">`debugError()`</span>